This year we took a trip to New Mexico, where we spend five weeks exploring this truly wonderful state. Lots of posts on this topic coming soon!

 It’s quite an amazing sight!

 And that wraps up my photo essay on the Albuquerque International Balloon Fiesta.
-Don’t forget – find answers to all your questions about attending the Albuquerque International Balloon Fiesta right here.
+Don’t forget – find answers to all your questions about attending the Albuquerque International Balloon Fiesta right here, plus for inspiration on visiting Albuquerque, see our guide to the top things to do in Albuquerque, and where to eat in Albuquerque.